Klipper3d/klipper/docs/G-Codes.md

   carriage.
 It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.

-## TMC2130 and TMC2208
+## TMC2130, TMC2660 and TMC2208

-The following command is available when the "tmc2130" or "tmc2208" config section is enabled:
+The following command is available when the "tmc2130", "tmc2660" or "tmc2208" config section is enabled:
 - `DUMP_TMC STEPPER=<name>`: This command will read the TMC driver registers and report their values.
 - `INIT_TMC STEPPER=<name>`: This command will intitialize the TMC
   registers.
 Needed to re-enable the driver if power to the chip is turned off then back on.
+The following commands are additionally available when the "tmc2660" config section is enabled:
+- `SET_TMC_CURRENT STEPPER=<name> CURRENT=<current>`: This will adjust
+  the run_current of the TMC driver.
+- `SET_TMC_FIELD STEPPER=<name> FIELD=<field> VALUE=<value>`: This will
+  alter the value of the specified register field of the TMC driver.
+  This command is intended for low-level diagnostics and debugging only because changing the fields during run-time can lead to undesired and potentially dangerous behavior of your printer.
+Permanent changes should be made using the printer configuration file instead.
+No sanity checks are performed for the given values.

 ## Endstop adjustments by stepper phase